 I'm seeing a reduced number of clients; can I reduce my supervision?

 The same applies as in the previous question.
 We ask members to use their professional judgment on what level of supervisory support they need.
 You will need to meet the 1.5 hours a month requirement.

 Can I replace individual supervision with peer supervision during this situation?

 If your usual individual supervision arrangements aren’t currently possible, you may wish to consider peer supervision as a temporary alternative or addition.
 This is a valid form of supervision for experienced therapists, but it's important you assess whether your supervision arrangements are ‘appropriate’.
 For example, peer supervision alone is not recommended for trainees and is unlikely to be sufficient for newly qualified therapists.

-My course (core training) has had to move online due to coronavirus.
+My course (core training) moved online due to coronavirus.
 You state that online or distance learning is not acceptable for accreditation; is this the case here?

-We understand that the current restrictions mean teaching face to face isn’t possible so we’re being flexible with the usual requirement.
+We understand that the current restrictions mean teaching face to face wasn't always possible during the pandemic so we were flexible with the usual requirement.
 We’ll accept teaching being continued in a live online format while training periods are impacted by the pandemic for membership and accreditation purposes.
 Please see our student FAQs for more details.